PioneerX1/RepTracker/WorkingNotes.md

 Next Steps:
 - Continue building the Login functionality with Firebase.
 Create Account, Display Name, and Log Out complete, next step "Logging In"
 - Link up Saved Reps with individual User Accounts
-- Animation for when API loads (similar to Create Account animation)
+- Animation for when API loads (similar to Create Account animation) **This might need to go into ProPublicaService (not SearchCongressActivity)

 ---
 Thurs, 10/5